-A wedding is an important event whether you're the groom, the best man or a guest.
+A wedding is an important event whether you're the groom, the best man or a guest - and a wedding day cologne can add just the right touch.
 It is one of life's most important milestone and a day of lasting impressions.
-Whether relatives, friends, business associates or new in-laws, this is a day you want to make to make a good impression and choosing the perfect scent can be .
+Whether for relatives, friends, business associates or new in-laws, this is a day you want to make to make a good impression and choosing the perfect scent can be .

 While it's a day full of meaning, it's usually also a long, stressful day full of meeting people, hugs, handshakes, eating and dancing.
 With many weddings taking place in the summer, it's also likely to be hot.
 Not to mention, for many weddings, you'll find yourself in a suit or tux for the day.

-With all these people in close proximity, a good cologne can at least reassure you that you'll keep smelling fresh all day.
+With all these people in close proximity, a good, specialized wedding day cologne can at least reassure you that you'll keep smelling fresh all day.
 Even men who don't regularly wear cologne may find peace of mind knowing they smell good as the wedding day rolls on.

 Like always, when picking a cologne for a wedding, you'll want to consider the time of day, how formal it will be, what kind of setting it will be in, the season and the impression you want to make.